joist-orm/joist-orm/README.markdown

 [Joist](https://github.com/stephenh/joist) is also the name for a Java-based ORM I wrote circa 2008.

-ts-joist has many of the same ideas (in terms of opinionated codegen), just applied to TypeScript, and leveraging DataLoader.
+joist-ts has many of the same ideas (in terms of opinionated codegen), just applied to TypeScript, and leveraging DataLoader.

 The `EntityManager.find` syntax is heavily inspired from [MikroORM](https://mikro-orm.io/), as well as the concept of `EntityManager.populate`.